Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Red Rock Casino Resort & Spa

-What would a Casino and Resort be without a Restaurant scene?
-Well, theirs is quite impressive.
+The resort also has a pretty decent restaurant scene.
 They have grills, steakhouses, a sushi place, and a buffet.
 They have just about every taste you can think of.
-This would make a great stop for lunch or dinner on your way to or back from exploring Red Rock Canyon.
+This would make a great stop for lunch or dinner on your way to or from exploring Red Rock Canyon.

 Gunsight Ridge Las Vegas

-The next stop on the route is a place called Gunsight Ridge.
-From here on out you are officially in Red Rocks National Conservation Area.
-This ridge is a place is for people who want to do a bit of hiking but don’t want too much of a challenge.
+The next stop on the route is a place called the Gunsight Ridge Trail.
+From here on out, you are officially in the Red Rock Conservation Area.
+This ridge is a place for people who want to do a bit of hiking but don’t want too much of a challenge.

-If you plan on taking this hike, you’ll be rewarded with a view of some of the Red Rock Canyon rock formations and of the Red Rock Detention Basin, which is a small lake to the east.
+If you plan on taking this hike, you’ll be rewarded with a view of some of the nearby red rock formations and the Red Rock Detention Basin, which is a small lake formed by occasional flood waters to the east.

 Las Vegas Soaring Club